Japan's MUFG, Mizuho in London rehiring spree despite Brexit

-LONDON, Feb 11 (Reuters) - Japan’s MUFG and Mizuho have hired a total of nearly 100 staff in London in the last 6 months, bolstering their trading and investment banking teams despite industry concerns over Brexit’s impact on financial services in Britain.
+LONDON (Reuters) - Japan’s MUFG (8306.T) and Mizuho (8411.T) have hired a total of nearly 100 staff in London in the last 6 months, bolstering their trading and investment banking teams despite industry concerns over Brexit’s impact on financial services in Britain.

 Mizuho has hired more than 25 senior bankers and traders, while MUFG has hired seven senior investment bankers, an aviation finance team from Germany’s DVB Bank and dozens of back office risk and compliance staff, information from sources and internal bank memos seen by Reuters show.